zevv/nimz3/README.md

 More examples are available in the tests directory, run with `nimble test`.

-The current implementation uses converters and some global state to allow mixing nim native types and Z3_ast nodes.
-I don't like this at all, so this will require some reworking.

 Some helpful documents and tutorials about Z3:

 * [Z3 - guide](https://rise4fun.com/z3/tutorialcontent/guide)